Modular Building Maintenance Inspection Checklist & What to Know About Permitting

 Modular Building Inspections

-Understanding how modular building inspections work (and what happens before your structure leaves the factory) goes hand-in-hand with completing your building maintenance responsibilities.
+Understanding how modular building inspections work (and what happens before your structure leaves the factory) goes hand-in-hand with completing your modular office care responsibilities.

 Modular structures undergo comprehensive inspections at each stage of the design and build processes.
 We’ll take a closer look at each of these below.